SandyRodger/RB175_networked_applications/05_project_todos.md

 ## [Using View Helpers to Apply Styles](https://launchschool.com/lessons/9230c94c/assignments/dd71166b)

-- Sort the lists on main lists-page by whether they are finished or not.
 - Display a fraction describing how much of the list has been completed.
 - Solution video [19:12]
   - [02:00] define "completed".